GustavoLugo001/CapstoneProject/README.md

 **Front-end:**

-App.css – which is where the data
+App.css – which is where the data structer for the page is located.

 App.js – which is the main page of the login which can be customized but left normally for easier time.
 This mainly has the login, register, and logout
 Dashboard.js – which is the admin code as well as the role of the user that is logged in.